openethereum/parity-ethereum/README.md

 If you run into problems while using Parity Ethereum, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/paritytech/parity-ethereum/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).

-Parity Ethereum's current beta-release is 2.6.
-You can download it at [the releases page](https://github.com/paritytech/parity-ethereum/releases) or follow the instructions below to build from source.
+You can download Parity Ethereum's latest release at [the releases page](https://github.com/paritytech/parity-ethereum/releases) or follow the instructions below to build from source.
 Please, mind the [CHANGELOG.md](CHANGELOG.md) for a list of all changes between different versions.

 ## 3. Building <a id="chapter-003"></a>